-- An independent trust company has the autonomy and ability to exercise decisions and manage a trust in light of the governing document for all beneficiaries without the conflict of corporate interests often associated with large banks.
-This is in essence what a corporate, independent trustee should be.
+- An independent trust company has the autonomy and ability to exercise decisions and manage trust in light of the governing document for all beneficiaries without the conflict of corporate interests often associated with large banks.
+This is, in essence, what a corporate, independent trustee should be.

 - An independent trust company exercises the wishes and direction of a grantor and works closely with that grantor’s attorney, accountant, or other appointed professional to help prepare a trust document that is absolutely aligned with the grantor’s intentions and financial situation.